Fluci/croc/coding_guidelines.md

 No claim made on having the best solutions.

+## Preparation
+- *Know what you want*: I often want to do everything at once (implement this cool data structure, write that ingenious script, learn this aspect, spend time with my loved once, …).
+Time management is important for me to look back on a successful day.
+Ask yourself what you want to reach with a project.
+How much time do you want to invest?
+Are there things with high priority/that are cooler?
+It's an old wisdom, do one thing at a time and do it right.
+It took me years until I finally put this advice into practice.
+- *Work-Life-Balance*: It's great to be on the way to mastery.
+Don't forget your family and friends.

 ## Planning

 - *Test your algorithm on paper*: Everybody tells you that, first think about your algorithm, then code it.